-So, you're looking at the subtitle thinking, Life is not dependent on bookstores.
+Perhaps you're looking at the title thinking, Life is not dependent on bookstores.

 I respectfully beg to differ.
 And maybe after you read this article, you'll hopefully catch my crazy bookstore contagion and infect others.
 Hey, a gal can dream, can't she?